 Pantyliners for comfort

-Disposable pads for urinary incontinence are permissible during the clean days.
+Disposable pads or undergarments for urinary incontinence are permissible during the clean days.

 Staining during the clean days